stateless-minds/cyber-autonomy/README.md

 The website runs on the public IPFS network.
-In order to play it follow the steps below:
+In order to view it follow the steps below: